agrawalsamarth/critical_bonds/README.md

          make critical_bonds
          make scripts

 This will create the executable *critical_bonds" in the critical_bonds-main/bin subdirectory.
-Copy *critical_bonds" to a place where it can be found or where you'll use it.
+Copy *critical_bonds" or alternatively the "run-critical-bonds" script to a place where it can be found or where you'll use it.
 Note that Eigen library is required.
 It comes with this repository.
 If necessary, it can be installed separately via

           git clone https://gitlab.com/libeigen/eigen.git